 Award Categories

-2.1 These categories and allotted award numbers are for guidance only and may be subject to change by the panel during the judging process.
+2.1 These categories are for guidance only and may be subject to change by the Mayor during their term.

 Community Involvement Civic Award: recognises individuals, or community voluntary groups, who have made a positive contribution to the town.
 This could range from organising community events, improving facilities for a neighbourhood, supporting a charity in their own time or helping an individual.

-Maximum of 3 awards.

 Youth Civic Award: recognises a young person or group of young people aged 18 or under, who have made a positive contribution to their local community.
 Nominations would be for exceptional young people who have helped others or shown outstanding commitment in improving their community.

-Maximum of 1 award.

 Sporting and Leisure Civic Award: recognises a group or individual’s sporting/leisure achievement for Macclesfield be it playing, organising or contributing to local sporting development.
 This award may be presented to a individual or group who have represented Macclesfield at local, national or international level.

-Maximum of 1 award.

 Art and Culture Civic Award: recognises an individual’s work in a voluntary or professional level who has made a significant or outstanding contribution to the arts and culture in Macclesfield.
 This could be drama, dance, music, arts and crafts, photography or the delivery of an event.

-Maximum of 1 award.

 Environment Civic Award: recognises an individual or group who has made a significant difference to the conservation or protection of an area within the town.
 It could be a recycling champion or someone involved in an environmental project.

-Maximum of 1 award.

 Independent Business Civic Award: recognises an independent business in Macclesfield whose presence has had a positive impact on the local community.
 It could be a business that has created local jobs or invested in Macclesfield.

-Maximum of 1 award.

 Ambassador of Macclesfield Civic Award: recognises an individual or group who represents Macclesfield in a positive light outside of the area (locally, nationally or internationally).

-Maximum of 1 award.

 The Pride of Macclesfield Civic Award: recognises a member of the community or a group who have gone above and beyond to improve their local neighbourhood or area.

-Maximum of 1 award.

 Lifetime Achievement Civic Award: recognises an individual’s continued commitment to the community over an extended period of time, ideally over fifteen years.

-Maximum of 1 award.

 Mayor’s Civic Award: recognises an individual of the Mayor’s choosing who has gone above and beyond be it in service years, volunteering at multiple groups or a key fundraiser.

-Maximum of 1 award.

 Methodology

-3.1 Individuals who meet the criteria may be nominated by any two residents (except themselves or close relatives) by completing the Civic Award Nomination Form.
+3.1 Individuals who meet the criteria may be nominated by any two residents (except themselves or close relatives) by completing the Civic Award Nomination Form on our website, which can be found here.

 3.2 The Mayor’s Office will validate the details and prepare a briefing paper for the Review Panel.